Cheng Lai-king

-Cheng Lai-king (born 1959 or 1960) is a Hong Kong politician who served as District Councillor for the Castle Road constituency, and as former chairwoman of Central and Western District Council.
-She is a member of the Democratic Party and a registered social worker.

-She had held the seat since its creation in 1994 until her resignation from the District Council in July 2021.
-Her strongest electoral result was in 2003 when she secured 73.6% (1,625 votes), while in the 2019 elections she held the seat with 51.05% (2,669 votes).
+Cheng Lai-king (born 1959 or 1960) is a Hong Kong politician, former District Councillor for the Castle Road constituency, and former chairwoman of the Central and Western District Council, a seat she held from its creation in 1994 to her resignation from the District Council in July 2021.
+Her strongest electoral result was in 2003 when she secured 73.6% (1,625 votes).
+In the 2019 elections, she held the seat with 51.05% (2,669 votes).
+She is presently a member of the Democratic Party and a registered social worker.

 Political career

 Cheng served as Bonnie Ng's campaign manager during the 2017 District Council by-election, in which Ng's campaign posters were suspiciously vandalised.
-In July 2019, Cheng criticised the government's crackdown on 12 June 2019, and asked Chief Executive Carrie Lam to resign, retract the government's classification of 12 June protest as a "riot", and set up an independent commission of inquiry.
-In August, she released a joint statement along with four other Democratic Party district councillors in the Central and Western District.
-The statement condemned police officers for releasing tear gas in densely populated residential districts without warning, leading to respiratory health concerns.
+In July 2019, Cheng criticised the government's crackdown on 12 June 2019, and asked Chief Executive Carrie Lam to resign, retracting the government's classification of the 12 June protest as a "riot", and set up an independent commission of inquiry.
+In August, she released a joint statement along with four other Democratic Party district councillors in the Central and Western District, condemning police officers for using tear gas in densely populated residential districts without warning, leading to respiratory health concerns.
 Cheng was elected chair of the Central and Western District Council for the 2020–23 term during the council's first meeting on 2 January 2020, with fellow Democratic Party councillor Victor Yeung elected as vice-chair.

 January 2020 meeting controversy and subsequent harassment

-A Central and Western District Council meeting held on 16 January 2020, discussing issues relating to the police force, was attended by Commissioner of Police Chris Tang with a number of plainclothes police officers on standby at the venue.
+A Central and Western District Council meeting held on 16 January 2020 discussed issues relating to the police's use of force and was attended by the Commissioner of Police, Chris Tang, with several plainclothes police officers on standby at the venue.
 Cheng requested the plainclothes officers to display their warrant cards; one officer who refused to show his warrant card was evicted from the venue.

 Cheng subsequently questioned Tang regarding the number of people who had been "raped, sent to China, suicided (被自殺)"; other pro-democracy district councillors also added questions on law enforcement tactics by police during the 2019 protests.
-A group of pro-government protesters at the venue, including activist Shek Fong-yau, yelled slogans, and clapped after Tang spoke; many of these protesters were expelled by Cheng.
-Cheng later said on social media that she received an average of four to five unsolicited calls without caller ID between 16 and 17 January, though the callers did not say anything upon her responding.
+A group of pro-government protesters at the venue, including activist Shek Fong-yau, yelled slogans and clapped after Tang spoke; many of these protesters were expelled by Cheng.
+Cheng later said on social media that she received an average of four to five unsolicited calls without a caller ID between 16 and 17 January, though the callers did not say anything upon her responding.